bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

 A typical pull-down resistor value is around 10kΩ.
 This value is large enough to limit current waste but small enough to effectively pull the line to ground.

-Here’s a simple experiment to demonstrate the concept of a pull-down resistor using an LED, a pushbutton, and a power supply.
+A simple experiment to demonstrate the concept of a pull-down resistor using an LED, a pushbutton, and a power supply.

 Is this the same: https://www.tinkercad.com/things/hrMmi5ZQvhw-resistor-pull-up-and-pull-down